Biomedical & Life Sciences Career Fair

 Commons/auditorium, 3400 Civic Center Boulevard

-Pharma, Biotech, and medical devices:
+Pharma, Biotech, Consumer Products, and Medical Devices:

 - The Children's Hospital of Philadelphia

-- The Henry M. Jackson Foundation
+- Henry M. Jackson Foundation for the Advancement of Military Medicine

-- Adelphi Research Global
+- Adelphi Group

 - BluePrint Research Group